geoffrepoli/vpntoggle/README.md

 # Configuring a VPN Gateway over Ethernet Toggle with Alexa and NordVPN

+### DOCUMENTATION INCOMPLETE: WORK IN PROGRESS. the scripts work though...

 ## Part 1: Set up your Raspberry Pi

 ### 1.1.
 Set up Raspberry Pi Imager and format your SD/micro SD card as a boot drive